a-bakos/books-courses/README.md

 ### On the way...

-- Andy Hunt - Pragmatic Thinking and Learning: Refactor Your Wetware
+- Andy Hunt & Venkat Subramaniam - Practices of an Agile Developer: Working in the Real World [The Pragmatic Bookshelf]

 # Next possible additions